luchob/davicasa/README.md

 #Running

 There is no binary distribution.
-However the tool can be easily built with maven.
-Maven should be correctly installed of course.
+However the tool can be easily built with gradle.
+Gradle should be correctly installed of course.

-Download the sources.
+Download or clone the sources.
 From the main project directory run:

-<pre>mvn package</pre>
+<pre>gradlew installApp</pre>

-If this is successful In the newly created <pre>./target/final</pre> there should be the final jar file and a helper batch file for Windows users.
+If this is successful (assuming standard directory structure) in the newly created folder <pre>./build/install/davicasa/bin</pre> there should be a shell script that is able to run the application.
 Take these files and put them in a directory of your choice.

-From this folder:
+From this folder run:

-- under Windows:
+- for example, under Windows:

 <pre>davicasa -help</pre>

-- under Linux:

-<pre> $java -cp davicasa.jar eu.balev.davicasa.Davicasa -help</pre>

-This will print verbose usage information.